Numerous CEU credits now available - Click Here For List or refer to the Schedule in the menu on the left.

 The 37th Annual Conference of the Florida Native Plant Society will be held in the heart of Florida, and central to the largest river restoration project in the world!
 The Kissimmee River restoration, a joint project by the US Army Corps of Engineers and the South Florida Water Management District, is designed to restore the complex relationships between land, wildlife, water and climate that were torn apart when the river was channelized in 1962.
 Before channelization, the river was a haven for native plants and wildlife, but afterwards many species of birds, fish and plants were lost, creating havoc on our economy and our environment.
 The restoration project to restore the river to its natural path is nearly half complete, and already much of the original flora and fauna have returned and the water quality is improving.

 The venue will be the Westgate River Ranch Resort.
 This upscale dude ranch is in the heart of Florida, just south of SR 60 and south of Lake Kissimmee.
+An ATM is available at the venue - there is a $3.25 fee per transaction.

 (If you experience issues booking your lodging, please report it to RodakMA@msn.com.
 We can help.)